 If a student transfers to a non-affiliated university previously approved by the Registrar and the 3-2 Program Director, and receives an engineering degree from that university, then he or she may receive a Whittier degree through the 3-2 Engineering Program, provided the student has met all the requirements for that program as listed in the Whittier College Catalog.

-Two issues that students should take note of are the following:
+Students should take note of the following:

 - Students must have 90 credits on their Whittier College transcript before transferring to an engineering school.